Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: results and discussions

 Interestingly, our phonon calculations indicate that 1L CoTe$_2$ is dynamically unstable, in contrast to isostructural 1L NiTe$_2$ \citep{zheng2020emergent}, containing the neighboring 3d transition metal of Ni.
 As shown in Fig.~\ref{fig1}(b), the phonon dispersion ($\omega_{\boldsymbol{q}\nu}$) exhibits imaginary frequencies near the M and K points, originating from two acoustic branches.
 The most unstable modes occur at the midpoint of the M--K path (MK/2).
 According to the vibration-resolved phonon density of states (PHDOS) in Fig.~\ref{fig1}(c), these imaginary modes are dominated by out-of-plane vibrations of Te atoms (Te$_z$) and in-plane vibrations of Co atoms (Co$_{xy}$).
-This assignment is further corroborated by the real-space eigenvectors of the imaginary modes at the M and K points (Fig.~\ref{fig1}(e)), which clearly feature Te$_z$ and Co$_{xy}$ character.
-Displacing atoms along these eigenvectors yields double-well potential energy surfaces (PES) as shown in Fig.~\ref{fig1}(e), consistent with the presence of imaginary phonon frequencies. $\omega_{\boldsymbol{q}\nu}$ computed using different pseudopotentials (see Fig.~S2 \citep{SM}) also lead to the same conclusion.
+This assignment is further corroborated by the real-space eigenvectors of the imaginary modes at the M and K points (Fig.~\ref{fig1}(d)), which clearly feature Te$_z$ and Co$_{xy}$ character.
+Displacing atoms along these eigenvectors yields double-well potential energy surfaces (PES) as shown in Fig.~\ref{fig1}(d), consistent with the presence of imaginary phonon frequencies.
+The $\omega_{\boldsymbol{q}\nu}$ computed using different pseudopotentials (see Fig.~S3 \citep{SM}) and those obtained with spin-orbit coupling (SOC) included (see Fig.~S4(a) \citep{SM}) show similar behavior, leading to the same conclusion.
 Moreover, when anharmonic effects at finite temperature are included using the SSCHA, the dynamical instability is suppressed by thermal fluctuations.
-As shown in Fig.~\ref{fig1}(d), the imaginary modes progressively harden with increasing temperature and become entirely positive at 300 K. Taken together, these results suggest that 1L CoTe$_2$ is dynamically unstable at low temperature, with the instability primarily associated with Te$_z$ and Co$_{xy}$ vibrations.
+As shown in Fig.~\ref{fig1}(e), the imaginary modes progressively harden with increasing temperature and become entirely positive at 300 K. Taken together, these results suggest that 1L CoTe$_2$ is dynamically unstable at low temperature, with the instability primarily associated with Te$_z$ and Co$_{xy}$ vibrations.
 Such an intrinsic instability may help rationalize the experimentally reported difficulty in stabilizing 1L CoTe$_2$ on SiO$_2$/Si \citep{wang2020thickness}.

 We further examine how in-plane biaxial strain and charge doping affect the dynamical stability.
 Fig.~\ref{fig1}(f) summarizes the dependence of the minimum phonon energy ($\omega_{\text{min}}$) on biaxial strain and carrier doping.
 Over the strain range from $-5\%$ (biaxial compression) to $+5\%$ (biaxial tension), $\omega_{\text{min}}$ remains below $-5.5~\mathrm{meV}$, indicating persistent dynamical instability.
 Regarding doping, hole doping drives $\omega_{\text{min}}$ to more negative values, thereby enhancing the instability, while electron doping increases $\omega_{\text{min}}$, progressively suppressing it.
 The variation of $\omega_{\text{min}}$ with doping can be rationalized, as the Fermi surface of the 1L consists of hole pockets, as we will show later.
 The $\omega_{\text{min}}$ reaches zero only above an electron-doping level of approximately $-0.12~\mathrm{e/f.u.}$, at which point the system becomes dynamically stable.
 Overall, these calculations show that the dynamical instability of 1L CoTe$_2$ persists under moderate in-plane strain and charge doping, but is fully removed under sufficiently strong electron doping.